Can You Crack CLAT Without Coaching?

 • Make a habit of looking at current affairs with a legal eye.

 • Remember: legal reasoning in CLAT does not test knowledge of law.
 It tests your ability to apply a given principle to a given set of facts.
-You do not need to know any law in advance, stick strictly to what the passage says and do not bring in outside knowledge.
+Do not bring in outside knowledge.

 Preparing for Current Affairs and General Knowledge in CLAT

-• Keep up-to-date on all of the important events that have occurred in the last 8-10 months.
+• Keep up-to-date on all important events from the last 6-8 months.

 • Keep track of all important dates in history, sports, and so forth.